Adversarial Domain Randomization

-However, it is plausible that due to simulator's design limitations we might never be able to match the target distribution.
-In this case, similar to domain adaptation we also modify H's loss as $w_3 d \Big(H(g(\theta)_x), g(\theta)_y \Big) + w_4 \log{D \Big(f_H(g(\theta)_x) \Big)}$ where $w_3, w_4$ are hyperparameters.
-This formulations allows both the simulator and task model to minimize distance from the target domain.
+However, it is plausible that due to simulator's limitations, we might never be able generate data that looks exactly like target data \ie the simplex $\Delta$ corresponding to $g$ might be very far from point T. In this case, we also modify $h$'s loss as $\ell \Big(h(g(\theta)_x), g(\theta)_y \Big) + w_2 \log{D \Big(\phi_h(g(\theta)_x) \Big)}$ ($w_2$ is a hyper-parameter).
+As a result, $h$ extracts features $\phi_h(x)$ which are domain invariant.
+This allows both $g$ and $h$ to minimize distance measure from the target domain.